raymondjavaxx/RotatingLabel/README.md

 ### Dynamic Type

 RotatingLabel supports Dynamic Type.
+The label can automatically adjust its font size when the user changes the content size category.
 To enable it, set the `adjustsFontForContentSizeCategory` property to `true`.
-The label will automatically adjust its font size when the user changes the content size category.

-Note: The font must support scaling for this to work.
+**Note:** The font must support scaling for this to work.
 See [Scaling Fonts Automatically](https://developer.apple.com/documentation/uikit/uifont/scaling_fonts_automatically#3111283) for more information.

 ## License